Skip to main content

 import plotly.graph_objects as go

-We're using pandas for data manipulation and analysis, providing data structures like DataFrames and Series and numpy for numerical computing.
+We use `pandas` for data manipulation and analysis, with data structures like `DataFrames` and `Series`, and `numpy` for numerical computing.

-But the core libraries for clustering come from sklearn.
+However, the core libraries for clustering are provided by sklearn.
 These are:

-3. sklearn.preprocessing: A module that provides various data preprocessing utilities, including scaling, normalization, and encoding.
+• `sklearn.preprocessing`: Includes data preprocessing utilities, such as scaling, normalization, and encoding.

-4. sklearn.decomposition: A module that offers dimensionality reduction techniques like Principal Component Analysis (PCA) and Sparse PCA.
+• `sklearn.decomposition`: Performs dimensionality reduction with techniques like Principal Component Analysis (PCA) and Sparse PCA.

 Data Querying